cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

     }
 ```

-To get the efficiency plot, we used the [TEfficiency](https://root.cern.ch/doc/master/classTEfficiency.html) class from ROOT.
+To get the efficiency plot, we use the [TEfficiency](https://root.cern.ch/doc/master/classTEfficiency.html) class from ROOT.
-You'll see that in order to create a ``TEfficiency`` object, one of the [constructors](https://root.cern.ch/doc/master/classTEfficiency.html#aa0e99b4161745fd3bee0ae5c0f58880e) requires two `TH1` objects, i.e., two histograms.
-One with _all_ the probes and one with the _passing_ probes.
+You'll see that in order to create a ``TEfficiency`` object, one of the [constructors](https://root.cern.ch/doc/master/classTEfficiency.html#aa0e99b4161745fd3bee0ae5c0f58880e) requires two `TH1` objects (two one-dimensional histograms).
+One with *all* the probes and one with only the *passing* probes.

 The creation of these `TH1` objects is taken care of by the ``src/make_TH1D.h`` code.